-Performance metrics are incredibly useful to managers and business stakeholder by indicating progress, forecasting completion, identifying risks, and determining the effectiveness of a strategy.
+Performance metrics are incredibly useful to managers and business stakeholders by indicating progress, forecasting completion, identifying risks, and determining the effectiveness of a strategy.
 Truly intuitive metrics are a powerful tool in the project manager’s arsenal and can ensure that not only the PM but also the business have a clear understanding of the progress, risks, expenditures, and timeliness of an effort.

 When designed properly, performance metrics identify the realization of risks before they can kill an effort, and can identify opportunities that can leverage reusability, economies of scale, and short-circuiting processes.
 A well-designed set of metrics can make a project manager’s job much easier and increase the overall project success factors.
 Metrics provide a foundation for true and accurate dashboards and provide a tremendous amount of confidence with business leaders and team members.